seanpmaxwell/Typescript-Best-Practices/README.md

 #### Documenting with comment @tags

+Because TypeScript let's us type the return value and parameters, traditional `jsDoc` comments like `@returns`/`@param` are excessive; however, there are still some comment-tags which can be pretty useful.

 ##### Misc
 - `@private`: functions never used outside of their file.
   - Below `@private` can also add `@see nameOfTheFunctionUsingIt`